 of a bellwether for the hospitality and entertainment industries,

-notably in the gaming hub of Las Vegas.
+notably in the gambling hub of Las Vegas.
 The casinos were some of the

-first to close en masse in mid-March, and they subsequently led the way
+first to close en masse in mid-March of 2020, and they subsequently led the way

-Wynn Las Vegas was one of the first companies to publicize guidelines, in the form of its 23-page Health & Safety Plan,
+Each of the city's facilities has its own set of health and safety protocols.
+Wynn Las Vegas was one of the first companies in the country to publicize such guidelines, in the form of its 23-page Health & Safety Plan,

-guests and employees safe.
-Now, Wynn is in the process of building an on-site Covid-19 testing lab for its Las Vegas properties, expected to be finished before Thanksgiving.
-And MGM Resorts International, as part of its new Convene with Confidence plan, is partnering with CLEAR's Health Pass for on-site health screenings and with Impact Health for rapid Covid-19 testing.
+released in April 2020.
+MGM Resorts International, as part of its Convene with Confidence plan, has partnered with CLEAR's Health Pass to offer on-site health screenings, and with Impact Health for rapid Covid-19 testing.

 Back to Business in Vegas

-Here’s a look at what’s already open and what the ongoing construction promises to bring to the city over the coming months.
+Here’s a look at what’s open now and what current development promises to bring to the city over the coming months.